programming-zone/LaunchEnr/README.md

 # LaunchEnr

-**NOTE: The App is now DEPRECATED do to the lack of time (in everyday life I'm a Chemist) If You're a Launcher developer You are free to kang any feature You like from this launcher (board, etc).
+**NOTE: The App is now DEPRECATED due to the lack of time (in everyday life I'm a Chemist) If You're a Launcher developer You are free to kang any feature You like from this launcher (board, etc).
 I would be very happy**